Frank Darabont: Early works

 Darabont became involved in filmmaking by becoming a production assistant on such films as Hell Night, The Seduction, and Trancers.
 The first film he wrote and directed was a short work adapted from Stephen King's story "The Woman in the Room".
 This film was one of the first "Dollar Babies" and made the semi-finalist list for Academy Award consideration in 1983.
 Although Darabont was not happy with how the short turned out, this effort resulted in a close association with King, who granted him the "handshake deal" rights to another of his shorter works, Rita Hayworth and Shawshank Redemption from the collection Different Seasons.

 Darabont sold his first screenplay titled Black Cat Run in 1986, but it was not produced for more than a decade, as a television film under the same name.
 Darabont was approached by Chuck Russell (who was a producer on Hell Night and The Seduction) with an offer to become his writing partner, as he had become interested in Darabont's writing after reading his spec script written for the television series M*A*S*H.

 The two began working on a script for a remake of the film The Blob, which they had planned to shop around to studios.
 That was interrupted when they were both hired to rewrite the script of A Nightmare on Elm Street 3: Dream Warriors, with Russell directing the film.
 The two were given only two weeks to rewrite the script and accomplished it in ten days.
 The success of their A Nightmare on Elm Street film allowed them to produce the first script they had originally written, The Blob.
 By then considered a successful writer for hire, Darabont was commissioned to write The Fly II, an early draft of The Rocketeer, and an unproduced sequel to Commando.

 Darabont made his directorial debut with Buried Alive, a television movie with a $2,000,000 budget that aired on the USA Network in 1990.
-He followed this with an extended run as writer for George Lucas's television series The Young Indiana Jones Chronicles.
+He followed this with an extended run as a writer for George Lucas's television series The Young Indiana Jones Chronicles.
 He also wrote two episodes of the television series Tales from the Crypt.